2019 Blue Badge scheme: Hidden disability changes introduced

-The blue badge disabled parking scheme is undergoing its biggest shake-up since it was introduced in 1970, with a host of changes set to be introduced from 30 August 2019.
+The blue badge disabled parking scheme has undergone its biggest shake-up since it was introduced in 1970, with a host of changes introduced from 30 August 2019.
 But what exactly is changing?

 The change follows a consultation that found many people with mental health problems struggle with the same travel issues as those with physical disabilities.
 Local authorities will receive £1.7m in funding to help them cope with the expected increase in applications.

 What are the hidden disabilities?

 While the catch-all phrase encompasses many health issues, here’s some of the most common:

 - Autism spectrum disorder (ASD) and Asperger’s Syndrome

 - Complex mental health disorders

 - Irritable Bowel Diseases